 Butterflies are not only appreciated for their beauty and grace, but play an important role in the pollination of flowers.
 There are 56 species of butterfly in the UK, with many of them under threat from environmental change.
 There have been serious losses of butterfly habitats, such as wildflower meadows, and in recent times climate change is altering the range and distribution of many species.
+You can help butterfly populations, by providing habitats and food.
+Find out more here.

 - Butterflies do not have any lips or teeth, just a long coiled tongue.